leeberg/BlogTest/_posts/2017-03-30-powershelazfunctionsvsts.md

 This represents a **SIMPLE / QUICK / EASY solution** your mileage may vary and of course there are MANY ways to complete this tasks.
 If you search online you will find a wide variety of solutions, but this one relies on "out of box" VSTS capabilities and minimal custom code.

-The general process of deploying our Function App and Azure Functions is as follows:
+This process of deploying our Function App and Azure Functions is as follows:

-**STEP 1 - Azure Deployment
+1. Azure ARM Template Deployment to Create/Update the Function App
-****STEP 2 - Archive the wwwroot Directory into a Zip File STEP 3 - Use the "Azure App Service Deployment" Activity to deploy the ZIP file**
+2. Archive the wwwroot Directory into a Zip File

-**
-**
+3. Azure App Service Deployment activity to deploy the ZIP file we created in Step 2 to the Function App created in Step 1

 ![]({{ site.baseurl }}/assets/img/4.png)